Iowa Direct Care Worker Registry

 In order to become a CNA and be able to work in a long-term care facility in Iowa, an individual must:

 - Complete a 75-hour state-approved training program for CNAs

 - Registry Application for Direct Care Workers

-- NA Training Courses in Iowa
+- CNA Training Courses in Iowa

 - Online Verification of Iowa Nurse Aide Certification